-Western Washington University will grant up to 15 credits for each approved higher level International Baccalaureate subject examination passed with a score of four (4) or above according to the chart below.
-Students who have passed higher level exams in subjects not listed on the chart will need to consult with the Office of Admissions.
-Such exams will be considered on an individual basis to determine eligibility for General University Requirement (GUR) or elective credit.*
+Western Washington University will grant up to 15 credits for each approved standard level and higher level International Baccalaureate subject examination passed as specified in the chart below.
+Students who have passed exams in subjects not listed on the chart will need to consult with the Office of Admissions.
+Such exams will be considered on an individual basis to determine eligibility for General University Requirement (GUR) or elective credit.

 Students who earn an IB Diploma will be awarded 15 credits distributed evenly among the GUR areas of natural sciences, social sciences, and humanities.
 An additional 30 quarter credits may be awarded in the areas of the student’s higher level subject exams with a score of 4 or better, subject to maximum credit limits.
 Please contact the Office of Admissions for details.